vishnukumarkvs/notes/Ostree.md

 - number of linkis etc

 ## Soft link
-- its like ashortcut in windows
+- its like a shortcut in windows
 - sometimes known as sysmbolic link
--
+- inode number of a soflink is different from the original file inode